$\infty$-Operads as Analytic Monads

 endofunctors of this form are sometimes called {\em analytic functors} due to their resemblance to power series.\footnote{This should not be confused with the notion of analytic functor used in the setting of Goodwillie calculus.} When $\mathcal{O}$ is an operad, this endofunctor acquires the structure of a monad, and the algebras for the operad are canonically identified with the algebras for this monad.

-For operads where the operations merely form discrete sets, one can recover the operad from the corresponding monad.
-However, this statement is not true for operads built from more general topological spaces.
-From a homotopical viewpoint, such topological operads also have certain other shortcomings, analogous to those afflicting topological categories when viewed as a model for ``categories weakly enriched in spaces'' (or $\infty$-categories).
+From a homotopical viewpoint, these topological operads (and their associated algebras) have certain shortcomings, analogous to those afflicting topological categories when viewed as a model for ``categories weakly enriched in spaces'' (or $\infty$-categories).
 Just as these issues can be avoided by using a better-behaved model for \icats{}, it is often convenient to work with less rigid notions of ``operads weakly enriched in spaces'' or \emph{$\infty$-operads}.
+Indeed, even for well-known topological operads there are advantages to viewing them as $\infty$-operads.
+For example, if $\mathbb{E}_{n}$ denotes the $\infty$-operad corresponding to the classical operad of little $n$-discs (introduced by May and Boardman--Vogt to study the algebraic structure of $n$-fold loop spaces), then Lurie has proved a homotopically meaningful version of Dunn's additivity theorem, $\mathbb{E}_{n} \otimes \mathbb{E}_{m} \simeq \mathbb{E}_{n+m}$, where $\otimes$ is the Boardman--Vogt tensor product of $\infty$-operads (which is well behaved, in contrast to the classical Boardman--Vogt tensor product of topological operads, which is not homotopy-invariant).
 There are various models for $\infty$-operads, the approach of Lurie~\cite{HA} being the most well-developed at the moment.

 In this work we introduce a new model for $\infty$-operads, in terms of monads, and show that it is equivalent to the existing models.
 As a consequence, we shall see that an $\infty$-operad can be recovered from its free algebra monad, and obtain a characterization of the monads that arise in this way.
 One such characterization is expressed by the following slogan: